 The understorey is occasional containing hazel coppice rowan, elder, hawthorn and honeysuckle.

 Ground flora consists of bluebell and patchy bramble.

-3b 4.99 Mixed 1980 Min-intervention Connecting Green Belt,
+3b 4.99 Mixed 1980 Min- Green Belt, Planted

-broadlea People with Planted Ancient

-ves woods & trees Woodland Site
+broadleaves intervention Ancient Woodland

+Site

 Sub compartment 3b covers much of the area in compartment 3.
 The stand is predominantly along the outer edge of the compartment and along the riparian zone following the stream that bisects the area.